DallanQ/7_wonders_duel/Manual.md

 ## Military (Page 12)

 Each shield represented on the military Buildings (red cards) or Wonders allows its owner to immediately move the Conflict pawn one space in the direction of the opposing capital.
 The Conflict pawn is therefore likely to move back and forth on the track.

 When the Conflict pawn enters a zone (defined by dotted lines), the active player applies the effect of the corresponding token, then returns it to the box.

-Example: Antoine constructs the Archery Range, a military Building which has 2 Shields.
+*Example: Antoine constructs the Archery Range, a military Building which has 2 Shields.
 He immediately moves the Conflict pawn two spaces towards the opposing capital.
-As he enters in a new zone, he applies the Military token, Bruno discards 2 coins, and then the token is returned to the box.
+As he enters in a new zone, he applies the Military token, Bruno discards 2 coins, and then the token is returned to the box.*

 ### Military Supremacy (Page 12)

-If the Conflict pawn reach the space of your opponent's capital, you immedi- ately win the game.
+If the Conflict pawn reach the space of your opponent's capital, you immediately win the game.

 ## Science & Progress (Page 12)

 There are 7 different scientific symbols in the game.

->An armillary sphere or celestial globe - a model of objects in the sky,

->A set of scales,

->A wooden writing tablet or slate with a stylus.

->A mortar and pestle

->A drafting triangle, set square

->A quill pen and inkwell

->A wagon wheel or ship's wheel
+> images of an armillary sphere or celestial globe, a set of scales, a wooden writing tablet or slate with a stylus, a mortar and pestle, a drafting triangle, set square, a quill pen and inkwell, and a wagon wheel or ship's wheel

 Each time you gather a pair of identical scientific symbols, you may immediately choose one of the Progress tokens on the game board.
 That token will be kept in your city until the end of the game.

 Clarification: the scientific symbols are found on the scientific Buildings (green cards) and on a Progress token.

 ### Scientific Supremacy (Page 12)

 If you gather 6 different scientific symbols, you immediately win the game.

 ## End Of Game And Victory (Page 13)

 A game ends immediately in the case of a military supremacy, a scientific suprem- acy, or at the end of Age III.

 ### Civilian Victory (Page 13)

 If no player has won a victory through supremacy before the end of Age III, the player who has the most victory points wins the game.

 To determine your total, add:
 - Your military victory points (0, 2, 5, or 10 depending on the position of the Conflict pawn).
 - Victory points from your Buildings (blue, green, yellow, and purple cards).- Victory points from your Wonders.
 - Your victory points from Progress.